MegFi/Udemy_Data_Science/README.md

 # Udemy_Data_Science
-Materials from Data Science Course
+Materials and exercises from Data Science Course